 A common question is: can CRP test detect HIV?
 The answer is no.

 The CRP blood test does not diagnose HIV or other specific infections.
 While CRP may rise during infections, HIV requires dedicated antibody or antigen testing such as HIV 1 and 2 testing for diagnosis.
+For a comprehensive infection screen, consider an STD panel at home that covers HIV alongside other sexually transmitted infections.

 CRP Test vs Other Inflammatory Markers